This post was originally published on December 11, 2015 and has been updated for accuracy and comprehensiveness.

 Although biometric access control readers can add convenience and security, you must properly secure and install equipment.
 Keep the following tips in mind:

 - Test your systems before rollout.
 Ensure biometric readers accurately detect the correct physical attributes for each employee.
-Before widespread adoption, have employees test that biometric devices are reading features correctly, and granting access as intended.
+Before widespread adoption, have employees test that biometric devices are reading features correctly and granting access as intended.

 - Train employees on usage.
 Provide employees with guidelines and training resources to ensure they understand how equipment works.

 - Work closely with a trusted vendor.
 Recommended biometric equipment varies depending on your business operations, location, environment and necessary security levels.
-For questions on how you can ensure maximum security at your business with biometric access control, contact your vendor.